Marius Sommerfeldt – UnPlugged

 To cut a long story short, I scraped a couple of A levels after resits, which resulted in getting a place on an HND in Business Studies at Sheffield Polytechnic.
 Looking back, it’s almost as if my forays into higher education have been used as a stepping stone as I have zig-zagged along my journey, meeting people and creating positive situations.
 The coherent thread running through my life has always been music, whether singing and playing guitar in a band at Poly, working behind (or on it) at the Hacienda or trying my hand as a DJ agent for Miles Elliot and even becoming a bona fide club promoter.
 The Hard Times and Robodisco parties allowed me to work with talented DJs such as DJ Harvey, Terry Farley, Derrick Carter, Josh Wink, Andrew Weatherall, Roger Sanchez, Frankie Knuckles, and the Masters at Work.

-From this world of DJs, clubs, journalists and travel came the next part of the journey on life’s disco bus.
+From this world of DJs, clubs, journalists, and travel came the next part of the journey on life’s disco bus.

 e at Robodisco-Planet-K-circa-2000

 There were six of us working at the Haҫ and Hard Times, a perfect moment to start a record label.
 The concept behind Paper Recordings evolved during early evening drinks at a tiny bar on Whitworth St. called Alaska in February 1993.
-It has been life-defining, creating the social and business thread running through my thirties and forties; it even facilitated my meeting my wife in Amsterdam.
+It has been life-defining, creating the social and business thread running through my thirties and forties; it even facilitated my meeting with my partner in Amsterdam.
 Music has taken me on a whirlwind trip for the last 27 years, a complete blast.
-But, of course, the business got a bit choppy in the mid to late noughties when a seismic shift in media consumption fuelled by the internet and its mischievous offspring, file sharing and Napster, its main cheerleader.
+But, of course, the business got a bit choppy in the mid to late noughties when a seismic shift in media consumption was fuelled by the internet and its mischievous offspring, file sharing and Napster, its main cheerleader.
 In simple terms, the arse fell out of the vinyl market, and with Paper’s turnover comprising 85% vinyl sales and 15% merchandise, we hit the skids.
 Paper went into a business version of an ICU unit, and the rest of the gang fractured down different career pathways.
-Elliot continued to DJ and run his World Famous Quiz Nights; Miles is a Cloud Computing Engineer, Andy a 3D Modeller, and Stephen now owns an Event Tech Company.
+Elliot continued to DJ and run his World Famous Quiz Nights; Miles is a Cloud Computing Engineer, Andy, a 3D Modeller, and Stephen now owns an Event Tech Company.
 Ben and I decided to work Paper out of the pickle.
 Each time I realise that Paper has commercially released over 2000 recordings, working with over 500 artists, producers, and remixers in over 50 countries, it makes all the graft worthwhile.

 Paper Tees drying on the line